hamedhomaee/HamedStyles/README.md

   * text-decoration-none

 ### Some useful pre-made items are available here, which can be easily customized. <b>Note:</b> styles like padding, border, etc should be set manually, since they are very versatile.
-* Form with one or two elements at each row
+* Form with two elements at each row
 ```
 <div class="s1-width-10 s1-display-flex-column">
     <div class="s1-width-100 s1-display-flex-row s1-justify-content-start">